CrazyVibes07/dotfiles/README.md

 # My dotfiles for Linux

-I use Arch Linux and Pop!_OS as my daily drivers.
+I use Arch Linux and Gentoo as my daily drivers.

 # How to deploy my dotfiles?
 1. You need [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) and [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k)